This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Time10 minutes15 minutes20 minutes

-• Remove about ½-inch of the ends from the cucumbers.
+• Remove about ¹⁄₁₆-inch of the ends from the cucumbers.
 These ends can contain a bitter enzyme in the ends of the pickles that can affect the taste and texture of the pickle.

 • After adding the pickling brine, inspect each jar for air bubbles.
 If one is found, slide a knife down into the canning jar to remove the bubble.
-These bubbles can inhibit the safety of the canning process and are best to remove if possible.
+These bubbles can compromise the safety of the canning process and should be removed if possible.

 • Tightening the rings properly is essential for canning.
 The rings should be placed on to fingertip tightness.
-At this point, they snugly fit on the jar but are not tightened so extremely.
+At this point, they snugly fit on the jar but are not tightened to an extreme degree.
 If they are too loose, the jar will not seal properly.
 If they are too tight, the jar may buckle, again producing an unsealed jar.

 To serve: These pickles can be enjoyed on burgers, sandwiches, or just by themselves as a snack.
 I recommend using them on any of these sandwich recipes: